techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-31-English/index.md

 [click here](https://techwriter.pl/kilka-pytan-do-czesc-31).
 In this interview, you will learn about his extensive experience in technical writing and the respects in which this domain resembles competitive sports.
-Mateusz shares his invaluable observations and thoughts, which will be helpful for those considering a step toward technical communication as well as anyone interested in it.
+Mateusz shares his invaluable observations and insights, which will be helpful for those considering a step toward technical communication as well as anyone interested in it.